Your Dog’s Inn

 Your Dog’s Inn is a “Doggie Daycare” that offers dog grooming, daycare, and boarding located just off of I-95 at exit 174 in Newburgh, Maine which is conveniently close to the greater Bangor area.

 We provide your best friend with personal attention throughout the day, and give your dog something to do, like playing with other dogs, or going on walks on our 90 acres of land.
-We are open 6:00 AM to 6:00 PM every day except Sunday.
-We are closed for rest periods from 1:00 PM -3:30 PM each day as well.
+We are open 6:00am to 6pm Monday through Friday with Saturday appointments available.

 Also, if we do not have dogs scheduled for the day, we will be closed.
 So give us a call to reserve a time for your doggie daycare.
 We do close down for a few days of vacation every year but those times are posted well in advance.